-Please see chapter 14, Known limitations, page 267 also.
+Please see chapter 14, Known limitations, page 269 also.

 - Enable 3D acceleration If a virtual machine has Guest Additions installed, you can select here whether the guest should support accelerated 3D graphics.
-Please refer to chapter 4.5.1, Hardware 3D acceleration (OpenGL and Direct3D 8/9), page 73 for details. - Enable 2D video acceleration If a virtual machine with Microsoft Windows has Guest Additions installed, you can select here whether the guest should support accelerated 2D video graphics.
-Please refer to chapter 4.5.2, Hardware 2D video acceleration for Windows guests, page 74 for details. - Remote display Under the "Remote display" tab, if the VirtualBox Remote Display Extension (VRDE) is installed, you can enable the VRDP server that is built into VirtualBox.
+Please refer to chapter 4.5.1, Hardware 3D acceleration (OpenGL and Direct3D 8/9), page 72 for details. - Enable 2D video acceleration If a virtual machine with Microsoft Windows has Guest Additions installed, you can select here whether the guest should support accelerated 2D video graphics.
+Please refer to chapter 4.5.2, Hardware 2D video acceleration for Windows guests, page 73 for details. - Remote display Under the "Remote display" tab, if the VirtualBox Remote Display Extension (VRDE) is installed, you can enable the VRDP server that is built into VirtualBox.
 This allows you to connect to the console of the virtual machine remotely with any standard RDP viewer, such as mstsc.exe that comes with Microsoft Windows.
 On Linux and Solaris systems you can use the standard open-source rdesktop program.
-These features are described in detail in chapter 7.1, Remote display (VRDP support), page 105.
+These features are described in detail in chapter 7.1, Remote display (VRDP support), page 104. - Video Capture Under the "Video Capture" tab you can enable video capturing for this VM.
+Note that this feature can also be enabled/disabled while the VM is executed.